Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 You may pay with any of the following methods:

-This is one method less than Coursera’s options, but I believe they should suffice.
+This is one method less than Coursera’s options, but it should suffice for most learners.

 Winner is: A Tie